JoseCervantes22/CalHR-ChatBot/README.md

    - Select your resource group.
    - Type your Storage account name.
    - Select your region.
-   - Select Performance (in this case, we will use standard).
+   - Select Performance (in this case, use standard).
-   - We select redundancy by default.
+   - Select redundancy by default.
    Next steps by default.

 ![PROYECTO (1)](https://github.com/JoseCervantes22/CalHR-ChatBot/assets/133288667/3ba16ab5-bfdb-4c27-9068-69fa1921f218)